Kathalysth/kathalysth/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about web3
-- ⚡ Fun fact: I love to play the violin and cook
+- ⚡ Fun fact: I love to play the violin and cook.
-- 🌱 Motto: _Keep striving for progress, not perfection_
+- 🌱 Motto: _The best things dont come easy._

 ### Languages and Tools: